mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Launch templates should be used over launch configurations where possible.
 Neither can be edited after creation - a few version of the template or a new launch configuration should be created.

+### EC2 Placement Groups

+When you launch a new EC2 instance, the EC2 service attempts to place the instance in fllowing ways:

+- Cluster – packs instances close together inside an Availability Zone.
+This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.
+- Partition – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
+This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.
+- Spread – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.

 ### Auto Scaling Groups

 Auto Scaling groups allow EC2 instances to scale in a way that allows elasticity.
 When used in conjunction with load balancers and launch templates and configurations, it allows for a self-healing infrastructure that can also scale based on demand.